How wider reading can support academic ability

 At Kumon, we believe developing a love for reading is the cornerstone to all other education.
 Here are a few suggestions for ways to encourage your children to read and really benefit from the gains of engaging with literature:

-This could be their favourite footballer's autobiography, or a how-to guide for something they are interested in.
-Half of the battle is finding a way for a child to engage with literature without it feeling like a chore, so finding something they are interested in can be a great way to open the door.
-Ask them about the book and let them share their enthusiasm on the subject with you.
+Find a book related to their hobbies: it could be the autobiography of their favourite footballer or celebrity, or a how-to guide for something they are interested in.
+Half the battle is finding a way for a child to engage with literature without it feeling like a chore, so finding something they are interested in can be a great way to open the door.
+Ask them about the book and let them share their enthusiasm for the subject with you.

-If your child finds the idea of a novel too intimidating, try having them read a short story or a magazine with in-depth features.
+Branch out from novels: if your child finds the idea of a novel too intimidating, try engaging them with a short story or a magazine with in-depth feature articles.
 Reading of any nature will help develop their vocabulary and understanding of sentence structure.

-You will find it difficult to encourage your child to do something they don't see you do yourself.
-Telling them about the wonders of books will only go so far.
-If they see you engaging with literature or absorbed in a newspaper, they are more likely to want to see what all the fuss is about!
+Lead by example: you will find it difficult to encourage your child to do something they don't see you do yourself.
+Telling them about the wonders of a book will only go so far.
+If they see you engaging with literature or absorbed in a newspaper, they are more likely to want to see what all the fuss is about.

 Ask them to read to you: ask them to read the headlines from the newspaper to you as you make breakfast or dinner, or a film review of something you are thinking of seeing together.
 This can be a great way to develop and expand their vocabulary as they can ask you how to pronounce a word and what it means.